sam1362/event-explorer/README.md

 The app will be available at:
 `http://localhost:3000`

-The frontend communicates directly with the backend (`EventsApi`) and does not require its my API key.
+The frontend communicates directly with the backend (`EventsApi`) and does not require its own API key.
-In this phase only "Entertainment card" in the home page works.
+Currently only the **Entertainment page** is functional (city dropdown + sorting).
 Other pages are under construction.

 ---

 ## Testing